 Top brands conducting business through e-commerce in Germany

-Besides these platforms operating through a wide array of products, some brands can also be highlighted for particularly standing out online, thanks to its importance in the German economy.
+Besides these platforms operating through a wide array of products, some brands can also be highlighted for particularly standing out online, thanks to their importance in the German economy.

 Even though it is not an open e-commerce platform, Deutsche Telekom still manages to sell mobile phones and various telecommunication products and services on its website.
 It weighs quite heavily in the German e-commerce landscape, making large portions of its sales online with over 25 million visits per month.